Martin Rogan

-Martin Rogan (born 1 May 1975) is a retired Irish professional boxer.
-He won the first televised Prize Fighter 2008 defeating 3 fighters on the same night taken the title winning £25,000.
-He held the Commonwealth heavyweight title in 2009 and challenged for the Irish heavyweight title in 2012 against Tyson Fury.
+Martin Rogan (born 1 May 1977) is an Irish former professional boxer who competed from 2004 to 2014.
+At regional level, he held the Commonwealth heavyweight title in 2009; and won the inaugural Prizefighter series in 2008.

-Boxing career
+Professional career

 On 11 April 2008, Rogan won the Prizefighter series heavyweight competition on Sky Sports, beating David Dolan in the final by a unanimous decision after knocking his opponent down twice.
 He beat Alex Ibbs in the quarter-final by TKO and Dave Ferguson on points in the semi-final.
 On 15 May 2009 he lost to Sam Sexton.

 Rogan was due to face Audley Harrison at Aston Villa Events Centre, Birmingham on 19 July 2008.
 However, the fight was delayed due to television schedules.
 The fight eventually took place on 6 December 2008, with Rogan defeating Harrison over ten rounds.
 The referee Ian John-Lewis scored the encounter 96–95.

 On 28 February 2009, Rogan became the Commonwealth heavyweight champion in a fight of the year contender which could have gone either way against reigning champion Matt Skelton.
 During the fight the momentum see-sawed from one man to the other however Rogan prevailed in the brawl by beating Skelton with an 11th round stoppage by TKO.

 Rogan's first defence of his Commonwealth heavyweight title against Sam Sexton, at the Odyssey, Belfast on 15 May 2009.
 Sexton defeated Rogan, handing him his first professional loss, after the doctor ruled that Rogan was unfit to continue in the 8th round due to a closed eye.

 Rogan's rematch with Sam Sexton on 6 November 2009, once again at the Odyssey Arena in Belfast, ended in Rogan's corner pulling him out after the end of the sixth round due to a neck and arm injury.

 Since the defeats to Sexton, Rogan took exactly a year before making a return to the ring after undergoing career-saving neck and spinal operations.
 He won two fights within two weeks against Yavor Marinchev and Werner Kreiskott in Ireland.
 Rogan was scheduled to fight Bulgarian boxer Kubrat Pulev for the European Heavyweight title but pulled out citing lack of preparation.
 The Pulev fight was originally rescheduled for November in Germany although Rogan was instead scheduled to fight former cruiserweight world title challenger Lewis Andreas Pineda for the vacant WBU World Heavyweight title on 27 October at the Odyssey Arena in Belfast., The fight with Pineda was cancelled after the British Boxing Board of Control refused to sanction it because of doubts over ownership of the WBU belt; two organizations were claiming jurisdiction over the title.